 Prevacid lawsuits stem from patients experiencing a high risk of serious side effects like kidney disease and bone fractures.
-Patients claim the Prevacid manufacturer failed to warn them of these side effects and have filed 2,700+ lawsuits to date.
-None of the Prevacid lawsuits have settled.Has Prevacid caused severe side effects?
+Patients claim the manufacturer failed to warn them of these side effects, and have filed 11,000+ lawsuits against Prevacid and other proton-pump inhibitors.Has Prevacid caused severe side effects?
 Talk to a lawyer about your legal options

 Why People are Filing Prevacid Lawsuits

 Prevacid is a popular proton pump inhibitor, sometimes referred to as PPIs, manufactured by Takeda Pharmaceuticals.
 The drug was created with active ingredient lansoprazole, which is used to treat various conditions caused by too much acid in the stomach.
 The product is in the form of a slow-release capsule or tablet taken once daily over the course of two weeks.
 The course of treatment can be repeated every four months, depending on the health condition.

 - Ulcers in the lining of the stomach or intestine